Best Leg Workouts At The Gym

 No matter what kind of exercise you do, you will burn calories.
 That doesn't mean that you burn the same amount of calories with every kind of exercise that you do.

-In fact, you burn as much as two times as many calories with intense leg exercises vs upper body exercises (2).
+In fact, you burn as many as two times as many calories with intense leg exercises vs upper body exercises (2).
 So, simply doing leg workouts at the gym can be a great way to burn calories.

 Especially if your goal is to lose weight, I always encourage regular leg workouts.